Objectives and Content

 Teaching and learning methods

-The format of teaching is primarily based on class lectures and students¿ presentations of course materials followed by discussions.
+2-3 seminars and 8-9 lectures.
+The format of teaching is primarily based on class lectures and students' presentations of course materials followed by discussions.
 Students are expected to actively participate in the discussion and comment at least one time on another student's presentation.

 Compulsory Assignments and Attendance